ampmonteiro/es2015-native-module-loader/README.md

 ### HOW /  Demonstration

+I use a simple example like a calculator with features such as sum and multiplication

 One branch using module Pattern (old way / oldCalc) without module loader

 second branch using module loader browser and with simple functions